Facepunch provides some ready-to-use first-person weapons for you!

 )firing_mode

-: instantly set to true if you want to skip the deploy animation that plays when the animgraph gets initialized.b_twohanded
+: instantly set this to true if you want to skip the deploy animation (the weapon coming up from off-screen) that plays when the animgraph gets initialized.b_twohanded

 : some weapons (like the USP pistol) support switching between a one-handed and a two-handed animation set through this parameter.b_lower_weapon